 in Fairtrade certified premiums were earned by producers – in the last five years alone.
 That means additional benefit for farmers and other workers.

-9) How can I choose fair trade products like tea and chocolate now?
+9. How can I buy fair trade products like tea and chocolate now?

 World Vison’s No Child for Sale

 initiative includes guides like The Fair Trade Chocolate Guide